moko256/twitlatte/README.md

 2. Open in Android Studio\.

 Note: Please turn off Instant Run in the settings.
-It cause app's crash in debug build.
+It may cause app's crash in debug build.

 3. Build\.